lambda-funcptr/homelab/README.md

 Custom images for either vms or docker.
 Populates a local harbor repository with images via `mkimage.sh`

+### > `k8s-ns`

+List of kubernetes namespaces.
+I'm moving it out of kubernetes because of an incident where I deleted all my namespaces.

 ### > `kubernetes`

 Declarative idempotent kubernetes objects for management/features/whatever.